TanStack/table/README.md

 ```

 ## Columns
-`<ReactTable/>` requires a `columns` prop, which is an array of objects containing the following properties
+`<ReactTable />` requires a `columns` prop, which is an array of objects containing the following properties

 ```javascript
 [{